-Get your D from light — either summer sunshine or a wise tanning regimen: (weekly for 5-6 minutes in a medium-level bed).
+Thus, get your Vitamin D from light — either summer sunshine or a wise tanning regimen: (weekly 5-6 minute sessions in a medium-level bed).

 In poor gut health, B-vitamins are neither absorbed nor produced by friendly bacteria.

-It is imperitive that low doses of a B-complex be taken to replace lost nutrients.
+It is imperative that low doses of a B-complex be taken to replace lost nutrients.

-In addition, most folks respond well to infrequent single doses of B1, B2, and B6.
+In addition, many folks respond well to infrequent single doses of B1, B2, and B6.